defyingdemonprogram/Manim-in-C/README.md

 The engine is composed of two main components:

 1. **Panim Executable** – This is the core engine.
-2. **Animation Dynamic Library** – Also known as `libplug.so`, this is the library that the user of Panim develops.
+2. **Animation Dynamic Library** – Also known as `libtm.so`, this is the library that the user of Panim develops.

 The **Panim Executable** allows you to control your animation: pause, replay, and, most importantly, render it into a final video using FFmpeg.
 It also offers the ability to dynamically reload the animation library without restarting the entire engine, which significantly improves the development feedback loop.